 Baked Milk and Egg Findings

-Milk and egg are among the more challenging allergies to learn to manage – because both are used extensively in packaged food and bakery items.
-But research shows that many allergic children are able to tolerate foods containing either milk or egg: as long as they have been cooked thoroughly at a temperature of 350 degrees F or higher.
+Milk and egg are challenging allergies to learn to manage – because both are used extensively in packaged food and bakery items.
+But research shows that many allergic children are able to tolerate foods containing either milk or egg.
+What matters is that the fooods have been cooked thoroughly at a temperature of 350 degrees F or higher.
 The amount of the allergen also is important.

-Speak to your allergist about whether your child is a candidate for trying a baked goods challenge (never just try this at home on your own!).
-Research at Johns Hopkins University has shown that many children tolerating thoroughly baked milk or egg can even progress to foods that are less extensively baked, such as pizza.
+Speak to your allergist about whether your child is a candidate for trying a baked goods challenge.
+(Never just try this at home on your own!
+Anaphylaxis is a risk).
+Research shows that many children tolerating thoroughly baked milk or egg can progress to foods that are less extensively baked.
+Examples are pizza or pancakes.

-Since milk and egg allergies tend to appear in children before they reach the age of 3, this presents a challenge to the child’s parents.
+Milk and egg allergies tend to appear in children before they reach the age of 3, so this presents a challenge.
 Many babies who become allergic to dairy have to switch to an extensively hydrolyzed formula that is considered “hypoallergenic” for those who react to cow’s milk.